 The long text field beneath the links is a search field, which you can use to search authorized content and information for specified keywords.
 The search results are grouped by the application or service they are coming from, as shown here:

-In this example, a search on the word "search" yielded 20 from the Documents services, as well as 16 different pages called Search.
+In this example, a search on the word "search" yielded 200 documents containing that word.
+Your WebCenter administrator decides what, exactly, is crawled by Secure Enterprise Search, which returned over 1500 results.
+Finally, the word "search" appears on two wiki pages.
 You can click on any result to display more details.

 Page Content.
 This is where you'll perform the bulk of your work within WebCenter Spaces.
 In the following figure, notice that there are four tabs open in the Page Content area: Personal Space, WebCenter Administrator, Finance Project, and Photography: